TRIO McNair Scholars Program

 - Willingness to participate in all McNair sponsored activities/events.

 Potentially eligible students are invited to apply to the McNair program during the fall semester.
-The priority selection deadline is Friday, September 30th, 2016.
+The priority selection deadline is Friday, September 22, 2017 by 5 pm.

 All documents must be delivered to Nameka Bates in hard copy form to the Office of Minority Student Affairs Turner Student Services Building, Suite 130.